unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

 `POST localhost:8090/reread`

-Any time configuration settings are changed, the GMQ server must be notified to re-read the configuration settings files and update its internal state.
+Any time configuration settings are changed, the GMQ server must be notified to reread the configuration settings files and update its internal state.
 This can be done in two ways:

 * POST directly to `localhost:8090/reread`
 * Use the command line to run `gmq reread`

 # Configuration and the `gmq` Command Line

-Any time a configuration setting is changed, the server must [re-read](#gmq-reread) its configuration files in order for the change to take effect.
+Any time a configuration setting is changed, the server must [reread](#gmq-reread) its configuration files in order for the change to take effect.

 ## Manually Editing Configurations

 Configuration files, of which there are two, can be edited with your favorite editor (i.e., nano, vim, emacs, etc.).

 The two configuration files are `gmq.cfg` and `logging.cfg`.
-The paths to these files can be retrieved using the `--cfg-path` and `--log-cfg-path` command line switches, respectively.
+The paths to these files can be retrieved using the `--cfg-path` and `--log-cfg-path` command-line switches, respectively.

 ## Editing Configurations on the Command Line